serfend/sgtlibc/README.md

 ## Notice

-> default libc database is update long-time ago , we fully recommanded to update it by run `sgtlibc --update`
+> default libc database is update on `2022-06-01`,which long-time ago , we fully recommanded to update it by run `sgtlibc --update`